leehayes/proxy-finder3/README.md

 # proxy-finder3
 Python 3 library for sourcing proxy settings

-Finds elite anonymity (L1) HTTP proxies asynchronously.
+Scrapes elite anonymity (L1) HTTP proxies from four sources asynchronously.
 The validity or speed of the proxies is not tested.

 Requirements: